- About the School

 Students selected for the program participate – some of them via videoconference – in an intensive seminar in the spring semester of each year during which they research and hear from experts on a topic that will become the basis of a national investigation.
 The students then move into paid summer fellowships, during which they work out of the Cronkite School’s digital media complex in downtown Phoenix for 10 weeks in the summer.
 The fellows travel the country and sometimes go abroad to report stories and produce content for publication or broadcast across a number of platforms.

 News21 national investigations have focused on food safety, transportation safety and voting rights.
+The 2013 project is focused on the return to civilian life of veterans of the wars in Afghanistan and Iraq.

 Other members of the summer News21 team include Retha Hill, former vice president for content for BET Interactive and director of the Cronkite School's Digital Media Innovation and Entrepreneurship Lab, who serves as the newsroom's digital leader, collaborating with students on how to best tell their investigative stories in innovative and compelling ways on multiple platforms; Steve Doig, a Pulitzer Prize-winning computer-assisted-reporting specialist and the school's Knight Chair in Journalism, who provides data analysis expertise and support; Micah Jamison, chief Web developer for the Innovation and Entrepreneurship Lab, who works with fellows throughout the summer to help operationalize their digital visions and innovations; and Associate Dean Kristin Gilger, former deputy managing editor of The Arizona Republic, who provides project oversight.